SainadhAmul/SainadhAmul/README.md

 ## 🤝 Let's connect!

-Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/sainadh-thikkireddi-639605177) or [Twitter](https://twitter.com/your_handle).
+Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/sainadh-thikkireddi-639605177).
 I'm always open to new opportunities and collaborations in the field of data science and AI.
+- Email: sainathmars08@gmail.com / sainadhthikkireddi@gmail.com

 ## 💬 Ask me about